SFU-Archives/digital-repository-utilities/README.md

 # Digital Repository Utilities

 This site lists the various software tools, scripts and utilities SFU Archives uses in its digital repository work.
-Its purpose is to facilitate public sharing with institutions that may be interested in adpating or using the tools.
+Its purpose is to facilitate public sharing with institutions that may be interested in adapting or using the tools.

 Each entry links to a minimal description, with additional links to downloadable files or documentation where applicable.
-To minimize duplication, the Archives manages its full documentation on a single internal SharePoint site.
-Pages suitable for public sharing are output as pdf and posted here; pages may be redacted to remove server names and file paths.
+The Archives maintains its fuller SFU-specific documentation on an internal SharePoint site.
+Pages suitable for public sharing are output as pdf and posted here as [SFU Archives usage guides](sfua-usage-guides/guides-home.md); pages may be redacted to remove server names and file paths.

 [Recent Changes and Additions](recent-changes)